4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Check-ins can include casual one-on-one conversations as well as frequent pulse surveys.
 Outside of performance, multisource assessments can shed natural light on issues since the perspectives come from every tier of the org chart.

-As for frequency, set a schedule for each, and use tools to schedule and automate more formal (usually anonymous) surveys.
+As for frequency, set a cadence for each.
+Use tools to schedule and automate more formal (usually anonymous) surveys.
 Pulse surveys every month, more comprehensive surveys quarterly, and offers to share feedback during a check-in or meeting every week.

 🥸 Who said that?
 Employees need chances to provide both anonymous and attributable feedback.
-Confidentiality creates psychological safety.
-Feeling able to say it out loud with your name attached speaks to acceptance and belonging.
+Confidentiality creates psychological safety around more sensitive issues.
+Other times, feeling able to say it out loud with your name attached speaks to acceptance and belonging.

-If staff retention is a focus area you hope to improve through feedback, this influences what to ask.
+If you hope to improve staff retention through feedback, this influences what to ask.
 Before someone leaves, their engagement and overall job satisfaction usually drop.
 Therefore, there’s a rather broad array of categories to stay on top of.

 • Leadership.
 Invisible or ineffective leaders hurt retention.